With a surprise ingredient, these wholesome brownies are mad with no egg, gluten, or flour!! Feed your kids a nourishing snack after school TODAY!

 With the motor running, add your other ingredients and mix well.

 Pour into a greased or parchment lined 8 x 8 pan.
+Smooth tops with the back of a damp spoon if desired.

 Bake in a preheated oven until 20-25 minutes until a toothpick inserted in the center comes out clean.